-266 IDP households
+IDP households

 DTM teams activated EET to monitor the displacement of individuals affected by violence between factions of the Sudan Liberation Army (SLA/WA) in Shamal Jabal Marrah, Central Darfur.
 Clashes erupted on 12 May 2021 in Fanga Suk due to tensions over land accessibility.
+For more information, please see the first EET, Emergency Tracking Report Shamal Jabal Marrah, Central Darfur 001.

-The first EET update estimates a total number of 1,596 individuals (266 households) seeking shelter in open areas of Fanga.
-The IDP caseload was displaced from Fouri (32%), Daba Nairah (21%), Ahmed Nile (19%), Jambu (16%), and Songari (12%) villages of Rokero, Central Darfur.
+The second EET update estimates a total number of 1,284 individuals (214 households) seeking shelter in open areas of Fanga.
+The IDP caseload was displaced from Fouri (32%), Daba Nairah (21%), Ahmed Nile (19%), Jambu (16%) and Songari (12%) villages of Fanga Suk, Central Darfur.
 All displaced individuals are Sudanese nationals.
-At least 188 individuals are reported to have additional vulnerabilities in need of assistance and support.
-Based on a ranking scale, the three priority needs across the caseload are non-food items, WASH (water, sanitation and hygiene), and food.
+DTM teams identified at least 124 cases of additional vulnerabilities in need of assistance and support.
+Consistent with the first EET, and based on a ranking scale, the three priority needs across the caseload are non-food items, WASH (water, sanitation and hygiene), and food.

-Priority Needs
+Priority Needs (Ranking scale)